IBM/dbb-zappbuild/BUILD.md

  -l,--logEncoding <arg>   Encoding of output logs.
 Default is EBCDIC
                              directory for user build -zTest,--runzTests       Specify if zUnit Tests should be run

+ -cc,--ccczUnit           Flag to indicate to collect code coverage reports during zUnit step -cch,--cccHost           Headless Code Coverage Collector host (if not specified IDz will be used for reporting) -ccp,--cccPort           Headless Code Coverage Collector port (if not specified IDz will be used for reporting)

 web application credentials
  -url,--url <arg>         DBB repository URL